-Abstract: Terisa Gabrielsen, Ph.D., BYU professor/Licensed Psychologist, will provide a presentation on Demystifying the Identification of Nuanced Autism in Females in School Settings.
+Abstract: Terisa Gabrielsen, Ph.D., BYU professor, will

+provide us with a presentation on Demystifying the Identification of Nuanced Autism in Females in School Settings.
 This presentation will cover assessment approaches, data interpretation, and recommendations specific to autism presentations in females.